Lootera (Robber) BUY THE:Poster!

 | Movie Book!

-When they first brought a welcome air of oddball abandon to the Hollywood blockbuster on the first Pirates of the Caribbean film way back in 2003, it almost seemed unthinkable that there would come a day that one would approach a of director Gore Verbinski and star Johnny Depp with only begrudging interest.
+When they first brought a welcome air of oddball abandon to the Hollywood blockbuster on the first Pirates of the Caribbean film way back in 2003, it almost seemed unthinkable that there would come a day that one would approach a collaboration between director Gore Verbinski and star Johnny Depp with only begrudging interest.
 Yet twomorePirates films and a Rango later (regardless of what one may have thought about each of those films), the idea of the two working together again, this time on a revival of the venerable western icon the Lone Ranger, didn't sound too tantalizing--most of all due to the prospect of Depp doing his Pirates-initiated, now-autopilot eccentric-for-blockbuster-hire schtick as the iconic western hero's Native American sidekick Tonto.
 And when it comes to Depp and Tonto, the fears are realized, though not so much in a ruinous fashion than a mildly irksome one.
 A framing device involving Depp in (admittedly impressive) old age makeup as Tonto recounts to a young boy the tale of how he first met the man (Armie Hammer) who would come to don the infamous mask feels less a narrative necessity than a rather shameless way to bring what is by original design a supporting character to top-billed-star screen time levels; with the layers of latex just amplifying Depp's quirk-tics all the more, his indulgence leads to Verbinski's own indulgence in a run time that needlessly clocks in at just shy of the two-and-a-half-hour mark.

 But however clunkily paced the lumbering (especially in the midsection) affair is, overall the film does its job as a breezy entertainer.
 A large part of this is due to its cast, with the inexplicably under-the-title-billed Hammer making an affable lead as his initially out-of-his-depth do-gooder lawyer character learns the paces of heroism in his mission of personal vengeance and justice; and if some of his individual quirks lose their novelty quickly (such as Tonto's habit of "feeding" the dead crow he wears on his head), Depp does have a solid buddy rapport with Hammer.
 Many a terrific thespian--Tom Wilkinson, William Fichtner, Barry Pepper, Helena Bonham Carter, Ruth Wilson--fill out the cast, perhaps too many, as a number do what they can in generally thankless roles (most disappointingly the great Wilson, best known for her indelibly scary/sexy work as briliant psycho killer Alice Morgan on BBC's Luther, making her big Hollywood debut as Hammer's love interest/damsel in distress).
 But bringing them and the whole thing together in an appealing fashion is, indeed, Verbinski.
 Disney and producer Jerry Bruckheimer may give him too much free rein in terms of the slack run time, and he may then in turn give Depp too much free rein (however understandable, given how it usually sells) in his self-consciously and predictably bizarre performance, but Verbinski more or less has the market cornered when it comes to inventively snowballing action set pieces.
 Before the pace settles down, the film begins with a rollicking first act horse-and-train set piece that is then nicely bookended--and impressively, excitingly topped--by a climax that recalls the yesteryear free-for-all of silent adventure serials but taking it several notches further with modern stuntwork and tech enhancements.
 That sense of joy in Verbinski's action runs through and energizes the entire film, and in a summer season where even Superman is almost relentlessly glum, it's an ingratiating quality that should not be so easily and quickly dismissed.